RushikeshGavasane/Smart-industrial-process-monitoring-system-using-IOT/README.md

 # Smart-industrial-process-monitoring-system-using-IOT

-This project is an **IoT-based industrial monitoring system** designed to enhance safety, automation, and efficiency in industrial environments.
-It enables real-time data acquisition, remote monitoring, and alert generation using a combination of sensors, microcontrollers, and IoT platforms.
+This project aims to develop an industrial process monitoring system using IOT, featuring sensors(LM35 for temperature and MQ-2 for gas/smoke) interfaced with LPC2148 microcontroller.
+Data is displayed on the LCD and sent to ThingSpeak cloud via an ESP01 Wi-Fi module for real-time monitoring and alerts.

 ## 🚀 Features

 - 📡 Real-time monitoring of industrial parameters (temperature, gas, etc.)
-- 📲 Wireless data transmission using Wi-Fi (ESP8266/NodeMCU)
+- 📲 Wireless data transmission using Wi-Fi (ESP01/LPC2148)
 - 🔔 Alert notifications on abnormal conditions
 - 💾 Data logging and visualization via cloud platforms (e.g., ThingSpeak)
 - ⚙️ Easy integration with industrial systems

 ## 🧰 Components Used

-- **Microcontroller:** NodeMCU (ESP8266)
+- **Microcontroller:** LPC2148 (ESP01)
 - **Sensors:**
   - MQ-2 (Gas/Smoke sensor)
-  - DHT11/DHT22 (Temperature & Humidity sensor)
+  - LM35 (Temperature & Humidity sensor)
 - **IoT Platform:** ThingSpeak (or any compatible platform)
 - **Other:**
   - Power supply